Kennedy (Buffy the Vampire Slayer): Literature

-Kennedy continues to appear in literary follow-ups to the television series.
-In Buffy the Vampire Slayer Season Eight (2007–2011), an in-canon comic book series, in the story titled "The Long Way Home, Part III", Buffy catches up with Willow in Scotland, after the latter's year long absence.
-During this conversation, Buffy asks how Kennedy's doing and Willow reveals that she died, though it was only a short-lived mystical death.
-However, this impeded her and Willow's relationship.
-In the issue "Anywhere but Here", a flashback recounts a conversation that reveals that Kennedy is worried that Willow keeps her away from Buffy's inner circle because she is ashamed of her.
-Willow explains that she blames herself for Tara's death because she kept her close to Buffy and therefore to danger.
-Willow then states that she refuses to let that happen to Kennedy.
-In Season Eight, Kennedy directs an army of slayers in New York, along with Vi.
-She and Willow finally reunite in the fourth arc of the series, "Time of Your Life", in which Buffy is accidentally sent to the future and Kennedy is helping Willow in an attempt to bring her back.
-Over the course of the series, Willow remains distant from Kennedy, in part because she is having a sexual relationship with her magical mentor, the demon Aluwyn.
-Kennedy antagonizes Buffy when she learns of Buffy's lesbian affair with the Slayer Satsu, in part fearful that Buffy will pursue Willow, and later helps Satsu get over Buffy.
-It becomes clear that this fear is unfounded.
-In "Retreat", Kennedy and her unit are forced to regroup with Buffy's main unit as the Big Bad, Twilight, closes in on them.
-She fights alongside the main Scoobies up until the finale "Last Gleaming".
-In its aftermath, after Buffy's actions have brought about the end of magic, Kennedy is dumped by Willow, who is in turmoil as a result of the loss of her powers and her connection to Aluwyn.
+In the story titled "The Long Way Home, Part III" of Buffy the Vampire Slayer Season Eight (2007–2011), an in-canon comic book series, Willow reveals to Buffy that Kennedy suffered a short-lived mystical death that impeded their relationship.
+In a flashback in "Anywhere but Here", Kennedy expressed worry that Willow kept her away from Buffy's inner circle because she was ashamed of her.
+Willow explained that she blames herself for Tara's death because she kept her close to Buffy, and that she would not let that happen to Kennedy.
+They reunite in "Time of Your Life", in which Buffy is accidentally sent to the future and Kennedy helps Willow bring her back.
+Willow remains distant, partly because of her sexual relationship with her magical mentor, the demon Aluwyn.
+Kennedy antagonizes Buffy when she learns of her affair with the Slayer Satsu, fearful that she will pursue Willow romantically, and later helps Satsu get over Buffy.
+In "Retreat", Kennedy fights alongside Buffy against the Big Bad, Twilight.
+In its aftermath, after Buffy's actions have brought about the end of magic, Willow, who is in turmoil as a result of the loss of her powers and her connection to Aluwyn, breaks up with Kennedy.